 Skip to contents

-3. the lavaan::sem() function to perform serial multiple mediation analysis (PROCESS Model 6).
+• lavaan::sem() is used to perform serial multiple mediation analysis (for PROCESS Model ID 6).

 Usage